What would happen if Mount Vesuvius erupted today?

 Mount Vesuvius History: Pompeii and Herculaneum

 An artistic rendering of Herculaneum before the A.D.
-79 eruption of Mount Vesuvius.
+79 major eruption of Mount Vesuvius.

 At 1 p.m. on August 24, A.D.
 79, it began.
 Nineteen hours later, the two wealthy Roman cities of Pompeii and Herculaneum were almost erased from history.
 Signs of the incoming blast included a minor earthquake and underground water sources running out a few days prior [source: Stewart].
 A plume of smoke rocketed 20 miles (32 kilometers) into the air from Vesuvius' opening, spewing forth its blisteringly hot contents.

-The only eyewitness to account the eruption, Pliny the Younger, compared the smoke shooting up from Mount Vesuvius to a pine tree.
-Soon, the city was engulfed in smoke and noxious gasses from the mountain.
-Although most people escaped Pompeii, at least 2,000 who stayed behind were crushed or buried alive in the ash and rock that rained from the sky that day.
+The only eyewitness to account the eruption, Pliny the Younger, compared the smoke shooting up from Mount Vesuvius to an umbrella pine tree, the iconic feature of a plinian eruption.
+Soon, the city was engulfed in smoke and noxious volcanic gases from the mountain.
+Although most people escaped Pompeii, at least 2,000 who stayed behind were crushed or buried alive in the ash and rock or entombed in the volcanic mud that rained from the sky and poured down from the mountain that day.

 Advertisement

-On the other side of the mountain at the Bay of Naples, the seismic storm travelled to Herculaneum.
+Meanwhile, on the other side of the mountain at the Bay of Naples, the seismic storm traveled to Herculaneum.
 In addition to clouds of ash and rock came a heat wave of almost 900 degrees Fahrenheit (482 degrees Celsius) [source: Lorenzi].
 Many were able to escape the wrath of the volcano, but 80 bodies were found -- seemingly frozen in time -- killed instantly by extreme thermal shock.

 The A.D.
 79 eruption buried Herculaneum in 75 feet (22 meters) of ash, while Pompeii remained under about 9 feet (2.7 meters).
 Since the area surrounding Mount Vesuvius was uninhabitable for centuries following the explosion, the cities eventually drifted from history, until 1748.
 Because of the fine dust and the speed at which it fell, Pompeii in particular was for the most part preserved intact.
 Architectural elements, artifacts and the hundreds of bodies stood unchanged until their excavation.